joverhul/GGMD_Azure/AML_instructions.md

 ## Instructions for file edits

-For instructions for how to run each specific example, and the file changes necessary see the example README.md files in the subdirectories.
+For instructions for how to run each specific example, and the file changes necessary see the example README.md files in the example subdirectories.